 The definitive Joint Venture Agreement between Copper Fox and Teck dated July 15, 2013, is available under Copper Fox's profile on SEDAR at www.sedar.com.

-In 2013, the Schaft Creek Joint Venture conducted a diamond drilling program to test the extension to the east of the mineralization in the Paramount zone and to collect additional geotechnical information for pit slope stability studies.
+In 2013, the Schaft Creek Joint Venture conducted a diamond drilling program to test the extension to the east of the mineralization in the Paramount Zone and to collect additional geotechnical information for pit slope stability studies.
 Total cost of the 2013 Joint Venture activities related to Schaft Creek was $8.2 million.
-The positive aspects of the 2013 drilling program are:
+The positive aspects of the 2013 drilling program were:

 2013 Drilling Program:

-Information on the drill holes completed, including the average grades of the mineralized intervals, are set out in the tables below.
+Information on the 2013 drill holes including the average grades of the mineralized intervals are:

 Exploration Drill Holes: